-It's truly for you, regardless of anything else.
+It's true for you, regardless of anything else.
 Being critical doesn't feel better, yet being interested absolutely does.

 The planksip writer's cooperative is sponsoring a re-writing of this article (500 words) with $500 CAD in prize money for the best article as voted by your peers in the planksip writer's cooperative.
 Judged by your peers, your chance to join a community of creative thinkers and win over $750,000 CAD in prize money is your entry point into becoming a planksip journalist.